-- 2 tbsp ground flax, mixed with 4 tbsp water and set aside to thicken
+- 2 tablespoon ground flax, mixed with 4 tablespoon water and set aside to thicken

-- 2 tsp apple cider vinegar (or white vinegar)
+- 2 teaspoon apple cider vinegar (or white vinegar)

 - 2½ cups gluten free flour - I like Bob's Red Mill All Purpose Baking Flour (use regular flour if gluten isn't an issue for you)